Lukasz17git/microTailwind/README.md

 }
 ```

-### AddComponentsWithVariants
+### AddVariants

-Creates TailwidCSS Components with darkmode support and variants.
+Creates TailwidCSS ComponentVariants with darkmode support.
+It accepts T generic to indicate the keys of the components (to prevent typos).

 ```javascript
 //tailwind.config.js